User Manual

 Update Attribute

-This action is currently available in Beta version and is still under development.
-It is recommended to test it carefully before using it in a production environment.
+This action is currently available in Beta and is still under development.
+Careful testing is recommended before use in a production environment.

 Technical Specifications

-• Attribute Update (EAV Panel): The Update Attribute action works with the following required and optional parameters.
+• Attribute Update: The Update Attribute action works with the following required and optional parameters.

 • Required Parameters: